 - The Great Glebe Garage Sale is an annual event on a Saturday in late May sponsored by the Glebe Community Association.
 Hundreds of families in the upscale neighbourhood known as “the Glebe” participate.
 Plan to get there early to get the best bargains.

-- The Tim Hortons Ottawa Dragon Boat Festival (annually in late June) is a colourful two-day event that combines the excitement and competition of dragon boat races, multicultural food and entertainment, community spirit and charitable fundraising.
-Free admission to watch the races.
+- The Tim Hortons Ottawa Dragon Boat Festival (annually in late June) is a colourful four-day event that combines the excitement and competition of dragon boat races, multicultural food and entertainment, community spirit and charitable fundraising.
+Free admission to watch the races and the concerts.